Listen to the related podcast episode for this post.

 So now that we are up and in a mindset to get things done, let’s talk about the benefits.

 You’re Already Winning

-I was tired when I woke up on that first morning.
+I was tired when I woke up that first morning.
 I didn’t want to get out of bed.
 But I pushed through because I wanted to accomplish my goals.
-After two straight hours of work I felt like I had completed a lot in my day already.
+After two straight hours of work, I felt like I had completed a lot in my day already.
 No one else was up but I had checked things off my list.
 Starting off the day with that mindset greatly improves the rest of the day.

 Perhaps the biggest benefit of waking up before anyone else is just that: no one else is awake.
 My productivity dramatically increases when there are no distractions from the outside world like emails, texts, calls, and other notifications.
 The amount of work I can get done before everyone is awake is far greater than during regular work hours.